dnr/styx/README.md

 Instead, the manifester verifies the nar hash, and then signs the manifest with its own key.
 The Styx daemon verifies the manifest signature.
-This obviously means we need to trust the manifester.
-This is sort of unfortunate but unlikely to change any time soon.
+This obviously means that **the end user needs to trust the manifester**, in addition to the nar signer as usual.
+This is sort of unfortunate but it's the best we can do without changing Nix itself.
+With tighter intergration to Nix and a different binary cache substitution protocol, we could of course do better here.

-We don't have to trust the chunk store, manifest cache, or chunk differ: chunks are content-addressed so can be verified independently.
+Note that we don't have to trust the chunk store, manifest cache, or chunk
+differ: chunks are content-addressed so can be verified independently.

 ### Chunking schemes

-EROFS basically imposes a chunking scheme on us: chunks of some fixed power-of-two multiple of the block size, sequentially from the start of each file.
+EROFS basically imposes a chunking scheme on us: aligned chunks of some fixed power-of-two multiple of the block size, sequentially from the start of each file.